 There is so much to see and do in Te Moananui ā Toi (the Coastal Bay of Plenty) and, whatever you choose, it's sure to make you smile.
-We've put together nine epic Bay of Plenty experiences below, but it doesn't stop there so explore our website and find your adventure!
+We've put together eight epic Bay of Plenty experiences below, but it doesn't stop there so explore our website and find your adventure!

 Discover the Bay of Plenty’s renowned coastline with Bay Explorer.
 Learn about the Pacific Ocean’s depths and admire our abundant marine life and look out for some of nature’s finest creatures that live here including penguins, seals, dolphins, whales, sunfish, school fish, sharks and orca, depending on the time of year.